+This is the Ninja Selling book summary and review.
 When Larry Kendall believed that anyone can find a job in commission sales.
 Having decided to sell real estate, he attended a huge sales rally in Denver where so-called sales experts extolled what he now calls Depression Era selling techniques that manipulate, coerce, con and intimidate buyers.

 “Customers want to work with somebody who has both deep smarts and street smarts, who really knows the market and where it is headed, knows how to negotiate, and knows how to manage a transaction.”

 Instead of following that, he chose looked for people whose expertise aligned with his character and personal ethics.
 He found teachers and mentors who helped him become the kind of sales professional he wanted to be.
 And here are notes on what he’d learnt.